Detecting Masquerade Attacks in Controller Area Networks Using Graph Machine Learning: Discussion

 While our results are promising, it is important to acknowledge the limitations of this study:

-\textbf{Lack of Validation in a Real Environment:} Our study is simulation-based and lacks validation in a real vehicle environment.
-Real-world factors such as network latency, sensor noise, and varying driving conditions could potentially impact the performance of our system.
-We partitioned logs of already collected CAN captures to simulate a streaming environment of CAN data using windows.
-Future work should involve empirical validation on a moving vehicle, including the necessary hardware and performance tuning involved to do so.
+\textbf{Lack of Validation in a Real Environment:} Our study is simulation-based and lacks validation in real vehicle environments, where factors like latency, sensor noise, and varying driving conditions could impact performance.
+Future work should involve empirical validation on a moving vehicle, including hardware integration and performance tuning.

-\textbf{Evaluation Based Solely on ROAD Dataset:} Our evaluation is based solely on the ROAD dataset \cite{verma2022addressing}, which, although comprehensive, may not capture the full range of potential attack scenarios in real-world settings.
-This limitation suggests that future studies should incorporate a variety of datasets, including those with more recent and diverse attack scenarios, to enhance the robustness and generalizability of the findings.
+\textbf{Evaluation Based Solely on ROAD Dataset:} While comprehensive, the ROAD dataset \cite{verma2022addressing} may not capture the full range of real-world attack scenarios.
+Future studies should incorporate additional datasets with diverse and recent attack patterns to improve robustness and generalizability.

-\textbf{Computational Complexity:} The computational complexity of our approach, particularly in the graph embedding phase, may present challenges for real-time implementation in resource-constrained vehicular environments.
-Further optimization may be necessary for practical deployment.
-Future research should focus on developing more efficient algorithms and exploring hardware acceleration to make the approach viable for real-time applications.

-\textbf{Use of Default Parameter Values in Detection Algorithms:} We used the same default parameter values as the original algorithms, such as the number of trees and maximum depth for the Random Forest classifier, and similar default settings for the XGBoost algorithm.
-While this ensures consistency in evaluation, it may not represent the optimal configuration for each algorithm in the context of our specific application.
-This limitation underscores the importance of performing extensive hyperparameter tuning in future work to identify the best settings for each algorithm to maximize their detection performance.